beratbayram/dynamic-block-bricker/README.md

 # dynamic-block-bricker

-Visual Web Development - Project
+## UEF Visual Web Development 2021 Project

+Team SKS:
+- Berat BAYRAM (324372)
+- Ahmet BİÇER (324317)

+Just open index.html at the root of the project to start the game :)